gvwilson/thirdbit/src/fiction/iffy/index.md

 I was hired for a job.
 I just want what I'm owed an' then I'm done with it."

-"That will be for the governor to decide,"
-Doctor Johel said,
-a hint of steel in her voice.
+"What you're owed is for the governor to decide," Doctor Johel said, a hint of steel in her voice.
 "Now, if you'll come this way?"